 Once the updates are complete, you return to this.

 You can close the window.

-Since moving my site to Google Cloud, I have saved a lot of money.
-Regular hosting is convenient and user friendly but expensive.
+Since moving my site to Google Cloud, I have saved money.
+Regular hosting is convenient and user-friendly but expensive.

 When configuring the WordPress deployment, it is essential you read the Google document about usage.
-Google could update their usage limits at any time.
+Google could update its usage limits at any time.